rebeccabernie/Neo4j-TimetablingSystem/DesignDocument.md

 This works the same way as the SET query above, except it deletes the relationship.
 I also used this when deleting all instances of a specific relationship type, for example ()-[r:HAS]-() will delete all instances of relationships labelled HAS.
 This came in very useful when I was figuring out the best way to relate different nodes.

-I kept a detailed account of all queries I used when creating the database - the text file can be found [here](https://github.com/rebeccabernie/TimetablingSystem/blob/master/Resources/queries).
+I kept a detailed account of all queries I used when creating the database in a [Queries](https://github.com/rebeccabernie/TimetablingSystem/blob/master/Resources/queries.txt) file.
 All of the above queries can be found in the file.

 ## Structure and Relationship Logic